 Integrated treatment facilities offer trained medical personnel who work together to achieve specific results.
 Cognitive Behavioral Therapy is often used to help people learn what certain events or stimuli cause certain symptoms or cravings.
 By understanding that a substance use disorder and mental health disorder are complexly intertwined, trained medical professionals can offer the best complementary treatment options available.
 Several Drug and Alcohol Research Team (DART) studies show that patients receiving integrated care for both disorders concurrently were more likely to remain abstinent.

 Black Bear Lodge is part of the FRN family of treatment centers and specializes in dual diagnosis treatment.
 Our dedication to discovering the root cause of each disorder and treating each person individually helps ensure greater success in recovery.
-Reach out to us today to learn more.
+Reach out to us today at 706-914-2327 to learn more.